 Similar to above, 아니야 (Aniya) means “No”.
 The only difference you’ll find is the absence of the Korean character 요 (yo) which makes it casual.
 Remember, you will only use the informal form when talking with your friends, people who are close to you, people younger than you, or people who are the same age as you.
 Using informal words to elders and strangers is something disrespectful, so you should really be careful.

 Saying 아니야 (Aniya) is like saying, “You don’t have to keep on mentioning it.” or “You don’t have to thank me.”
 This is an expression to say that what you do for the other person is purely from your heart.

 English Translation: It’s alright.

-The Kdrama above also taught us that it's alright to be indebted to others because there will also come a time where you can return that favor to the people who helped you.
-It may sound cliche but, let's always remember that no one is an island.
-Asking for favors and help from others is okay if you don't take advantage of them.
+The Kdrama above also taught us that it’s alright to be indebted to others because there will also come a time when you can return that favor to the people who helped you.
+It may sound cliche but let’s always remember that no one is an island.
+Asking for favors and help from others is okay if you don’t take advantage of them.